L35ilinda/templates-documentation/README Template.md

 - An Analysis Services Model &
 - Power BI dashboard

+## Description of the Solution

+*What business process are we measuring?
+What is the subject of the data model or report? i.e. Queries, Transactions, Work Done by users via AWD etc.*

+*Against what main attributes are we measuring the subject against? e.g. transactions over time, per product, per user etc.*

-## Purpose of the solution
+## Purpose & Context of the Solution

-The purpose of the dashboard is the measure work done in the Workflow systems AWD.
+*Background of the business need, or why does the solution exist?*
+*What does the user do with the data or insight?*
+*How/From Where do they consume the data?*
+*When do they need to consume the data?*

+*If it is a process that is consuming the data, please ensure to document the schema expected, naming conventions and the process to change these*

+When an instruction is received it goes through various stages of the business process, eg indexing, QC, Capture, Auth etc.
+Each of these stages have work that must be done on each and each are represented by a composite if Queue & Status.

-## Audience:
+## Audience
+*Who is the consumer of the data?*

 - FNZ internal Team Leaders and Managers
 - Client Team Leaders and Managers (only SCI & NinetyOne IP at time of writing).

-## Context:
-When an instruction is received it goes through various stages of the business process, eg indexing, QC, Capture, Auth etc.
-Each of these stages have work that must be done on each and each are represented by a composite if Queue & Status.
+### In Scope / Out of Scope
+*e.g.*

+*"This dataset only includes instructions that a closed"*

+*"Only includes work that is facilited by within AWD"*

+*"stages in the business process must be mapped correctly in AWD, i.e. each distinct busines process is mapped to one queue only and vice versa."*

+*"Data does not include instructions that are open"*

 ## Definition of Work Completed